-As a professional wedding speechwriter I’m often asked for my top tips for delivering a great speech so I've pulled together my favourite six.
+As a professional wedding speechwriter I’m often asked for my tips for delivering a great speech.
+There soo many great ones but here are my favourite six.

 1. Practice but don’t memorise

 Don’t feel you have to memorise your speech because you will only trip yourself up if you try.
 That’s not to say you shouldn’t practice.
 You should – a LOT.
 The trick is to know your speech well enough so that you only need to refer to your notes to jog your memory.
 The more you can look up and connect with the audience, the better.

 2. Turn nervousness into excitement

 Remember it’s a privilege to get up and tell the people you care about how important they are to you so try to look forward to it.
 You’d be surprised at what a different this change in mindset can make.
 When you think about it, anxiety and excitement feel very similar: butterflies in your stomach, sweaty palms, increased heart rate.
 Don’t try to squash the feeling just try to refocus that nervous energy.

 3. Resist the urge to start speaking right away